elastic/elastic-agent/deploy/helm/edot-collector/kube-stack/README.md

 ### Deployment collector

 The OpenTelemetry components deployed within a Deployment collector focus on gathering data at the cluster level rather than at individual nodes.
-Unlike DaemonSet collectors, which need to be deployed on every node, a Deployment collector operates as a standalone instance.
+A Deployment instance of the collector operates as a standalone (unlike DaemonSet collector instances, which are deployed on every node)

 The Deployment collector handles the following data: